pytroll/pyresample/docs/source/concepts/geometries.rst

 Unlike swaths, an area definition's properties mean we don't have to hold arrays of data in memory.
-The order and contiguous nature of the pixels also means that we can easily getting bounding coordinates or create subsets of the data and area.
+The order and contiguous nature of the pixels also means that we can easily get bounding coordinates or create subsets of the data and area.
 We also know that pixels don't overlap one another so there is little concern of artifacts for dividing the area into separate chunks or segments for parallel processing and then merging the results back together.